Highly rated local moving companies for Billings to Irving moves

 - Irving’s population is about 39% greater than Billings.

-- Irving's public transportation has a score of 5 out of 10 versus Billings's lower score of 3.
+- Irving’s public transportation score of 5 out of 10 is higher than Billings’s score of 3.

 - Irving is more walkable than Billings with a score of 45 out of 100 vs Billings’s 35 out of 100.

-- Irving has a bike-friendliness score 42 out of 100, which means it isn't as accessible to and safe for cyclists as Billings, which has a score of 47 out of 100.
+- Irving has a bike-friendliness score of 42 out of 100, which means it isn’t as accessible or safe for cyclists as Billings, which has a score of 47.

 - Irving’s crime rate is lower than Billings with a score of 30.64 compared to Billings’s 48.63.
 This means that Irving neighborhoods are safer than 30.64% of all U.S. neighborhoods, and Billings neighborhoods are safer than 48.63%.